NuclearPhysicsWorkshops/FRIB-TASummerSchoolQuantumComputing/README.md

 1. Five lectures per day Monday through Wednesday, starting at 830am, see schedule below
 2. Hands-on sessions in the afternoons till 6pm
+3. For all lecture days we provide relevant jupyter-notebooks you can work on

 ## Possible textbooks